-The arranging associations must pay for board and lodging at the WCS place for 22 persons per participating association/team plus referees for one day (lunch/dinner incl.) before their first match and for one night (incl. breakfast) after the closing ceremony.
+The arranging associations must pay for board and lodging at the WCS place for 20 persons per participating association plus referees, Referee Supervisor(s) and Tournament Director for one day (lunch/dinner incl.) before their first match until and including one night (incl. breakfast) after the closing ceremony.
 In case the trip from the capital to the WCS place should call for sleeping accommodations, the arranging association must pay for all charges occurred.